timmo001/system-bridge/README.md

 You can download the latest version of the application [here](https://github.com/timmo001/system-bridge/releases).

-## Updates

-The application will automatically update whenever a new version is released in this repository.
-You can also download the latest version manually from [here](https://github.com/timmo001/system-bridge/releases).

 ## Support my work

 If you like my work, and would like to send me a tip/donation, please use the